Sharon H. Giordano, MD, MPH

-Sharon Giordano is an Associate Professor with tenure at The University of Texas MD Anderson Cancer Center in the Department of Breast Medical Oncology.
-Dr. Giordano received her undergraduate degree from Yale University and graduated summa cum laude and With Distinction in Biology.
-Dr. Giordano attended medical school at The Johns Hopkins School of Medicine and was elected to Alpha Omega Alpha.
-She completed her Internal Medicine residency training at the Hospital of the University of Pennsylvania and fellowship in Medical Oncology at The University of Texas MD Anderson Cancer Center.
+Dr. Giordano received her undergraduate degree from Yale University and graduated Summa Cum Laude and With Distinction in Biology.
+Dr. Giordano received her M.D. degree from The Johns Hopkins School of Medicine in 1996.
+She is a board certified Medical Oncologist.
 In 2004, Dr. Giordano received a Master of Public Health degree in Disease Control from The University of Texas School of Public Health.

 Dr. Giordano’s research interests include breast cancer outcomes research, late effects of treatment, and male breast cancer.
 She is currently funded through the American Cancer Society, CPRIT, and Komen.